Hesperian Health Guides

 If the mother feels warm, or if her temperature is between 37˚C (98.6˚F) and 38˚C (100.4˚F), she may be dehydrated.
 Have the mother drink more fluids and check her temperature often to see if it goes up more.

-It can be normal for a woman to get very warm in labor, but a fever above 38˚C (100.4˚F) is usually a sign of infection.
+Some women get very warm during labor, but a fever above 38˚C (100.4˚F) is usually a sign of infection.

 If the mother has a fever, check for these other signs of infection: